Does differential taxation of short-term relative to long-term capital gains affect long-term investment?

 77 Pages Posted: 16 May 2019 Last revised: 8 Feb 2022

 Pressure from short-horizon investors can hurt investments in innovative, long-run value-increasing projects.
-We explore the efficacy of a commonly proposed tax-based policy tool to mitigate this problem: imposition of differentially greater taxes on short-term capital gains vis-à-vis long-term capital gains.
+We explore the efficacy of a commonly proposed tax-based policy tool to mitigate this problem: the imposition of differentially greater taxes on short-term capital gains vis-à-vis long-term capital gains.
 Using a panel of 30 OECD countries in which seven countries exhibit 21 shocks to differential capital gains taxation over 1991-2006, we find that rewarding longer-term ownership through lower taxes is associated with greater innovation.
 The evidence adds to our understanding of the real effects of taxation of investor trading and informs the debate on the use of capital gains taxes to address corporate myopia.

 Keywords: capital gains taxes, real effects, myopia, investment, short-termism, innovation